Miniature Schnauzer Health Issues

 Miniature Schnauzers are predisposed to several health conditions including pancreatitis, urinary stones, cataracts.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer requires thoughtful care tailored to their specific breed characteristics.
+The Miniature Schnauzer averages 11-20 lbs at maturity with a 12-15 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 Originally bred as a tenacious vermin hunter, the Miniature Schnauzer brings centuries of selective breeding into the modern home.

 Genetic Screening